Australian Space Agency: First astronaut

 In March 2023, the Australian Space Agency announced it would fund the training of Katherine Bennell-Pegg at the European Astronaut Centre (EAC).
 Bennell-Pegg had applied to join the European Astronaut Corps as a British dual citizen and was among the finalists for the 2022 ESA group, though she was not selected in the final round.
 Bennell-Pegg became the first person to train as an astronaut under the Australian flag and the first female astronaut from Australia.
 Previous Australian-born astronauts, Paul Scully-Power and Andy Thomas, flew to space as US citizens representing NASA.
 UK-born Australian citizen Meganne Christian was also selected as a member of the 2022 ESA astronaut reserve, representing the UK Space Agency.
 Bennell-Pegg completed the basic training curriculum and graduated with her ESA classmates on 22 April 2024 as a fully qualified astronaut.

 Description

 The Australian Space Agency is located in the McEwin Building on Lot Fourteen, a technology hub in Adelaide city centre.

 The Australian Space Discovery Centre is co-located with the agency.

 A new sculpture by Sundari Carmody, entitled One: all that we can see, was unveiled in June 2022.
 This is a 4 m-wide steel tubular ring, with LED lighting at the top.
 The work was commissioned by Lot Fourteen, and is located in front of the Australian Space Discovery Centre.

+Governance

+Since 2021 and as of December 2025, Enrico Palermo is head of the Australian Space Agency.
+Christopher De Luis is general manager, Office of the Space Regulator; Chris Hewett is general manager, Space Policy; and Catherine Grace is acting general manager, National Space Capability, Technology and Programs.

+In 2019 Katherine Bennell-Pegg was appointed assistant manager of space capability and robotics and automation at the ASA, being promoted in 2022 to the role of director of space technology, a role she occupies as of December 2025.